peterdesmet/movebank2gbif/mapping.md

 #### [bibliographicCitation](http://rs.tdwg.org/dwc/terms/index.htm#bibliographicCitation)

 Possibly...
 SCD: Would be nice to include this if possible.
-The citation for the data package can be built from the DataCite metadata using the general format `metadata.creator/creatorName` (`metadata.publicationYear`) Data from: `metadata.title/titles` [but ignore/remove "Data from: "].
+The citation for the data package can be built from the DataCite metadata using the general format `metadata.creator/creatorName`[, repeat as needed for multiple creators] (`metadata.publicationYear`) `metadata.title`.
 Movebank Data Repository. doi:`metadata.identifier`
-It should be possible to find script to do this somewhere in our or Dryad's implementation of DataCite.

     Hernandez-Pliego J, Rodriguez C, Bustamante J (2015) Data from: Why do kestrels soar?
 Movebank Data Repository. doi:10.5441/001/1.sj8t3r11